louischatriot/nedb/README.md

 * <a href="https://github.com/louischatriot/connect-nedb-session"
   target="_blank">connect-nedb-session</a> is a session store for Connect and Express, backed by nedb
-* I'm planning on making an export tool to get all your data in an nedb database in a Mongo database
+* I'm planning on making an export tool to get all your data in a nedb database in a Mongo database